BDA-KTS/claim_similarity_retrieval/README.md

 The embedding model used in this method is [SentenceTransformer](https://github.com/UKPLab/sentence-transformers) with the [paraphrase-MiniLM-L6-v2](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html) pre-trained model.
 Using the **paraphrase-MiniLM-L6-v2** model ensures reproducibility by providing a standardized, pre-trained, and widely used model that generates consistent sentence embeddings.
 This version is deterministic, meaning the same input will always produce the same output, regardless of the environment, as long as the model version remains the same.
 It is publicly available, easy to load from Github, and documented for clarity, making it straightforward for others to replicate experiments and results with the same setup.

+## References
+Gangopadhyay, S., Schellhammer, S., Hafid, S., Dessi, D., Koß, C., Todorov, K., ... & Jabeen, H. (2024, September).
+Investigating characteristics, biases and evolution of fact-checked claims on the web.
+In Proceedings of the 35th ACM Conference on Hypertext and Social Media (pp. 246-258).

 ## Disclaimer
 This method may struggle with nuanced meanings and can be computationally intensive for large datasets.